Understand your results

 Analyte: The substance or contaminant that was tested in your well water sample.

 Result: The concentration of the contaminant that was tested in your well.
 In some cases, the amount of the contaminant in the water sample is so small that the analytical devices in the laboratory cannot provide a numerical result.
 These values are referred to as “below detect” or “trace”.
 If these items appear on your well-testing results, the contaminant is at a very low concentration or even non-existent in your well water sample.

-RL (Reporting Limit): The reporting limit is comparable to the Method Detection Limit (MDL) reported by the EPA.
+RL (Reporting Limit): The reporting limit is comparable to the Method Detection Limit (MDL) reported by the US EPA.
 The reporting limit is the minimum concentration of a substance that can be routinely reported using current laboratory methods.

 Mg/L can be referred to as Parts Per Million (PPM).
 Another way of referring to µg/L is Parts Per Billion (PPB).

-Qualifiers: Qualifiers are important notes about your well water sample written by the State Laboratory.
+Qualifiers: Qualifiers are important notes about your well water sample written by the sampling laboratory.
 Occasionally the qualifier will indicate that the sample was not able to be analyzed, or that there was some other contaminant of concern.
 The qualifiers may also mean that you should re-submit a water sample or contact the county Health Department.
 Qualifiers are indicated in the right column of the results form and are defined on the last page of all well-testing results.

-If your well water is contaminated, toxicologists in the Division of Public Health will review the results to determine if your water can continue to be used for other household tasks such as bathing, showering, and washing clothes and dishes.
+If your well water is contaminated, toxicologists in the NC DPH will review the results to determine if your water can continue to be used for drinking or other household tasks such as bathing, showering, and washing clothes and dishes.